Faraday-dot-py/Simple-ASF/docs/index.md

 This one is pretty simple. <br/>
 In your terminal, run ``npm start`` in the root directory of the project.<br/>
 A new tab should open in your browser with the example app.
-You won't be using this, so you can delete it :)
+You won't be using this, (unless you want to see what the example app looks like) so you can delete everything in `layout.json`

 ### All the widgets you need